 Proof of parentage

-Disagreements about who is the child’s father
+Disagreements about who the child’s father is

-Sometimes there is uncertainty or disagreement about who is the child’s father.
 The law says a person is the child’s biological father if:

 - they sign a legal document acknowledging they’re the father, such as a statutory declaration or affidavit